 Crushed glass countertops are a fairly new development, but they are becoming a popular choice quickly.
 A few reasons they are growing in popularity by homeowners each year are that they are environmentally friendly and they have a wow factor in their appearance.
 The options for creating the countertops are either to have the crushed glass embedded in the concrete or have it encased in a strong and durable clear acrylic material.
 Either way they are made, they are truly unique.

-Let’s look at the pros and cons of crushed glass countertops to help you decide if they are right for your home.
+Let’s look at the pros and cons of these countertops to help you decide if they are right for your home.

-The beauty and unique aesthetic of crushed glass countertops is one of the primary reasons to get them.
-There are so many color options for crushed glass countertops and the color combinations are practically endless.
-The colors can be combined to create any desired look, whether it be more earth like tones for a neutral appearance or contrasting color combinations for a contemporary look.
+The beauty and unique aesthetic of crushed glass countertops are one of the primary reasons to get them.
+There are so many color options for these countertops and the color combinations are practically endless.
+The colors can be combined to create any desired look, whether it be more earth-like tones for a neutral appearance or contrasting color combinations for a contemporary look.
 Because crushed glass is used you can guarantee that your countertops will be unique, this is because crushed glass is always configured differently.

-Hopefully now that you are aware of some of the major pros and cons of crushed glass countertops, you can make your decision a little more easily.
-If you want to check out crushed glass or other materials for yourself, stop by to visit us at G.M.S.
-Werks and check out our showroom for your natural stone needs!
-Our hours of operation are Monday through Thursday from 8:00 am to 5:00 pm and Friday from 8:00 am to 4:00 pm.
-You can also reach us by phone during our normal business hours at 402-451-3400 or email us by going to the contact page of our new site!
+Hopefully, now that you are aware of some of the major pros and cons of these unique countertops, you can make your decision a little more easily.
+If you want to check out crushed glass or other materials for yourself, reach us by phone during our normal business hours at 402-451-3400 or email us by going to the contact page of our site!